NimbusFoundry/Foundry/README.md

 #### Github clone

-You can directly clone this repository as a base project, then you can write your own code.
+You can directly fork this repository as a base project, then you can write your own code.

 ```
 git clone git://github.com/NimbusFoundry/Foundry